nbos/nbos.github.io/posts/gauss.md

 - [Source (GitHub)](https://github.com/nbos/cont-arith-code)
 - [Documentation](res/doc/cont_arith_code/index.html)

-For probability distributions able to be querried at any fraction of their remaining probability mass (`quantile`) and truncated at those fractions (`truncate`), the algorithm can produce binary serializations of any value (indexed in `i64`) of their domain.
+For probability distributions that can be queried at any fraction of their remaining probability mass (`quantile`) and truncated at those fractions (`truncate`), the algorithm can produce binary serializations of any *value* (indexed in `i64`) of their domain.

 ```rust
 type Index = i64;